 New Student Information

-When do I recieve my housing assignment letter?
+When do I receive my housing assignment email?

 When do I move into my residence hall?

-Students who participate in athletics, Residence Life staff members, international students, and student employees may arrive on campus early if they have the approval of their coach or work supervisor.
+Students who participate in fall athletics, Residence Life staff members, international students, and student employees may arrive on campus early if they have the approval of their coach or work supervisor and appropriate vice president.
 Specific information about early arrivals such as date, time, and check-in location, will be sent to students by their coach or work supervisor.
-Students not approved to arrive before the official arrival dates will not be issued keys to their rooms and will be charged an early arrival fee.
+Students not approved to arrive before the official arrival dates will not be issued keys to their rooms or they will be charged a $100 per night early arrival fee.